circleci/circleci-docs/jekyll/_docs/install-and-use-yarn.md

     PATH: "${PATH}:${HOME}/.yarn/bin"
 ```

-The Yarn install script seen later can be used without a version.
-That will download the latest stable version of Yarn.
-Here a Yarn version is set in order to reduce the number of variables in a build.

-`~/.yarn/bin/` is added to the PATH as well.
-The Yarn install script also builds the path however in the scenario where we're running from cache, this is needed.
+We've set the Yarn version here to reduce the number of moving parts in the build.
+Although the Yarn install script sets its `PATH`, when we're potentially running from cache, we have to explicitly add `~/.yarn/bin/`.

 ## Installing Yarn